Arun3/Team_Ecomm/setup/README.txt

  4. Click OK to exit the dialog.

  5. Run the SQL scripts found in this directory.
-The affablebean_schema script creates tables necessary for the application.
-The affablebean_sample_data script adds sample data to the tables.
-Run the schema creation script first, then run the sample data script.
-To run scripts:
+The schemaCreation script creates tables necessary for the application.
+The sampleData script adds sample data to the tables.
+The ratingSchema builds the rating database schema.
+The ratingSchema_PMF_Test_Schema builds a test schema for the PMF Recommender System and populates some values to prep for testing with the data discussed in Appendix A at the bottom of this document.
+The ratingSchema_PMF_Loading_Sample_Training_Data part of the testing data discussed in Appendix A.
+    Run the schemaCreation script first, then run the sampleData script, then run the ratingSchema script.
+If you would like test data for the PMF recommender system, then run the ratingSchema_PMF_Test_Schema, and then see Appendix A. To run scripts:

     a.
 Double-click each script node to open them in the IDE's editor.
     b.
 In the toolbar above the editor, make sure the connection to the